joshbruce/fourth-earth-raw/public/additions/content.md

 ### Complications and partials

+Also known as “Yes, but...” or “No, and...”
+Yes, they succeeded, but...(something negative).
+Or no, they failed, and...(something positive).

 Sometimes a failure isn't a total failure (and it's not a critical failure); same with success.
 This is where complications and partials come in.

 Guidelines: